saikumar970/digital-logic-design-iiith/SRIP/README.md

 3. Since the simcir library uses the json data provided at the start, and then replaces it by the simulation, we need to refresh the page and set new json data in the 'simcir' div.
 4. Different settings are stored in different key-value pairs in sessionStorage.
 	* 'OSCfreq' - The frequency of OSC
-	* '8bitCounter_module' - Checkbox of 8-bit-counter module
-	* '8bitRingCounter_module' - Checkbox of 8-bit-ring-counter module
-	* '8bitCounter' - Is true if the button "Load Counter" is clicked
+	* 'SISO' - Is true if the button "Load SISO Register" is clicked
-	* '8bitRingCounter' - Is true if the button "Load Ring Counter" is clicked
+	* 'SIPO' - Is true if the button "Load SIPO Register" is clicked
 5. The program first checks if there should be any circuit preloaded.
 If yes, then it checks all the settings and sets them up accordingly.
 If no, then it loads a blank simulation with the settings applied.
 6. The file also handles all the click events on the webpage to make the buttons interactable